diegomartinez13/GroupG_Project-INSO4101/README.md

 1. Open a new terminal in Visual Studio Code
 2. Create a python environment with `python3 -m venv venv`
-3. Activate/enter the python environment
+3. Activate/enter the python environment using command that corresponds to the platform and shell that you are using (see below)

 | Platform  | Command to activate virtual environment |
 | ------------- |--|